Updated: Mar 18

 Rather than removing leaves from the yard, create a leaf pile that can become part of your compost pile, or just rake the leaves around the base of your trees.
 By keeping leaves around the base of your trees, you mimic what would happen in a forest and allow your trees to benefit from the nutrients they created during the summer.
 Your trees will be healthier and therefore less likely to develop disease that may cause them to fall over.

 At the end of the day, what seems like a pet peeve is actually a symptom of a larger problem.
 We need to start working with nature instead of against it.
 It’s hard to deny that a freshly cut, clean lawn doesn’t look appealing, but if we overheat the planet we won’t be able to grow any grass at all.
 If we want to leave a better planet for our children, we need a new approach.
-That's why we've started the Grow, Don't Mow network, a partnership between Roots Down and local landscapers to change the way we design and maintain our urban landscapes.
+That's why we've started the Grower Program, a partnership between Roots Down and local landscapers to change the way we design and maintain our urban landscapes.